petrzerz/trivia_project/README.md

 1. **In the `views.py` file, a single view is defined, presenting all the Questions along with their respective Categories, Difficulty-levels, and Answers.
 This view is associated with the home URL, which is set as `/` in the `urls.py` file**
-2. Within the `forms.py` file, a Django Form is configured.
-This Form functions to display all available Categories and Difficulties.
+2. **Within the `forms.py` file, a Django Form is configured.
+This Form functions to display all available Categories and
+   Difficulties.
 Additionally, it includes an input text field for the 'question_term'.
-This enables users to select filtering Query Parameters for the Question QuerySet.
+This enables users to select filtering Query Parameters for the Question QuerySet.**
 3. **There are three Query Parameters**
     1. category: filter the Question QuerySet based on the category provided in the form field ```?category={category}```
     2. difficulty: filter the Question QuerySet based on the difficulty provided in the form field. ```?difficulty={difficulty}```
-    3. question_term: filter the Question QuerySet based on the term typed in the form input field. ```?question_term={question_term}```
+    3. question_term: filter the Question QuerySet based on the term typed in the form field. ```?question_term={question_term}```
     4. You can combine all the Query parameters using ```&``` notation, in a logical AND way.